Lease Agreement Templates

 Month-to-Month Lease Agreements – Short term agreement with no set end date.
 Either party can terminate the agreement with minimal notice (required notice different in each state).

 Roommate Agreements – A document that is used to set rules that tenants sharing the same apartment, house, or condominium agree to follow.
 Landlords are typically excluded from this agreement, as it is often completed in addition to a residential lease.
+For college and university students, download the college (dorm) roommate agreement.

 Standard Residential Lease Agreements – The most common type of lease contract, it is used for renting out homes, apartments, and other properties to tenants.
 The average contract length is one (1) year.